 • increased antideoxyribonuclease B;

-• increase in gamma globulins total IgG and IgM
+• increase in gamma globulins of total IgG and IgM

-• a decrease in the level of complement factors C3 and C4
+• decreased levels of complement factors C3 and C4

 Treatment of chronic glomerulonephritis

-Eliminate the source of chronic inflammation that triggers autoimmune kidney damage
+Eliminate the source of chronic inflammation, which is a trigger for autoimmune kidney damage

 • Removal of carious teeth